-Why Snowshoeing is an Awesome Winter Sport
+Why Snowshoeing with Kids is an Awesome Winter Activity

-- Bring along snacks for energy.
+Bring along snacks for energy.
 Nothing seems to cure grouchy kiddos like a snack break in the woods.
 It can be as simple as a granola bar or as elaborate as a snowy picnic.

-- Recruit a friend or two.
+Recruit a friend or two.
 Outdoor excursions are so much more fun with friends — your kids will spend less time complaining and more time giggling.

-- Make it a habit.
+Make it a habit.
 Once your kids know that the outdoors is part of their everyday world, they will accept it into the rhythm of their days.
 It’s not “out there”, it’s home.

 Special Equipment for Snowshoeing With Kids

 One of the best things about snowshoeing is that you need very little equipment.
 Snow boots and snowshoes will get you out the door.
 Poles are handy for really deep snow or climbing mountains.

 Things to Consider Before Snowshoeing with Kids

-- Don’t be above rewards.
+Don’t be above rewards.
 If that hill is looking a bit overwhelming for your youngsters, offer a bribe.
 “Hey, if we can all make it to that tree, we can stop for a snack.”
 Keep a stash of goodies in your pocket — trail mix, M&Ms, or fruit leathers should do the trick.

-- Layer up.
+Layer up.
 You will get hot as you’re hiking and you may want to shed layers, which is fine.
 Just be sure to put those layers back on if you stop for a break.